stanfordnmbl/balance-exo-sim/README.md

 needed to reproduce the study results can be created from the Dockerfile located under the subdirectory '/docker'.
-The text file 'commands.txt' contains a list of useful commands for building the Docker image, creating a container, configuring the config.yml and run_tasks.sh files, and executing the simulation workflow.
+The text file 'commands.txt' contains a list of useful commands for building the Docker image, creating a container, configuring the 'config.yml' and 'run_tasks.sh' files, and executing the simulation workflow.

 ### NOTE
 In a previous version of this project, we refered to ankle exoskeleton